 Within the national park itself, you can stay at the Chisos Mountains Lodge and Cabins, or choose between Cottonwood Campground (easier access) or the Basin Campground (more challenging access, but with terrific views).
 In nearby Marathon, the Gage Hotel offers more upscale accommodations.

 I’ll be honest: when I hiked with my dad as a kid in the 80s and 90s, my gear consisted of a cheap windbreaker, a baseball cap, and a fanny pack.
-Now that there are more high-quality options on the market – and I’m able to choose my own clothes – I value a few key pieces of gear for a desert hike.
+Now that there are more high-quality options on the market – and I’m able to choose my clothes – I value a few key pieces of desert hiking clothing.

 I haven’t been back to Big Bend in many years, but I’m hoping to take my kids there someday and show them the beauty a desert hike in one of my favorite corners of the world.